 Your body composition scan is performed by sending a safe electrical signal through your body via pressure-contact electrodes.
 You’ll receive a breakdown of the percentages and masses of the various components of your body.

-Includes your total body fat and visceral fat readings.
-Visceral fat surrounds your vital organs, including your kidneys, liver and pancreas.
-Even if you are slim elsewhere, high visceral fat can put you at greater risk of becoming ill.
+This includes your total body fat and visceral fat readings.
+Visceral fat surrounds your internal organs, including your kidneys, liver and pancreas.
+Even if you are slim, having too much visceral fat increases the risk of heart disease, stroke and diabetes.

 Around 45%-65% of the weight of a healthy person is water.
 Your body uses water in all its cells, organs, and tissues to help regulate its temperature and maintain other bodily functions.

-Your muscles act as the body’s engine in consuming energy (calories).
-Muscles burn more calories than fat, so generally speaking the higher your muscle mass, the higher your BMR.
+Your muscles act as the body’s metabolic engine by using energy (calories).
+Muscles burn more calories than fat, so generally speaking the higher your muscle mass, the higher your basal metabolic rate (BMR).

-If your metabolic age is higher than your actual age, you can increase the amount you exercise to build muscle mass to help improve your score.
+If your metabolic age is higher than your actual age, by increasing the amount you exercise you can build muscle mass which will help improve your score.

 BMR and BMI

-Your BMR (basal metabolic rate) is the number of calories your body requires to function normally at rest – it’s useful to know if you’re interested in weight loss, gain, or management.
+Your BMR (basal metabolic rate) is the number of daily calories your body requires to function normally at rest – it’s useful to know if you’re interested in weight loss, gain, or simply maintaining a healthy weight.
 Your BMI (body mass index) is a calculation which can help determine whether you are at a healthy weight for your height.